A powerful tool for rewriting hosts! "Hosts File Manager"

 Convenient location

-there are some other useful features.
+there are still other convenient features.

 SnapCrab_NoName_2016-1-12_12-12-28_No-00